 This advanced a cappella ensemble performs a variety of challenging vocal music including jazz, classical, world music, modern music, and more.
 The group tours annually and schedules multiple performances each quarter.
 Membership is by audition only.
-Instructor permission only.
-Membership is by audition only.
+Mandatory decimal grading.

-MUSIC 136 Jazz Ensemble (2)
+Jazz Ensemble (2)